Research and development

 modility booking portal

-Together with eleven partners in the transport and freight-forwarding sector, HHLA has initiated the development of a new booking portal for transport.
+Together with eleven partners in the transport and freight-forwarding sector, HHLA has initiated the development of a new booking portal for intermodal transport.
 As a digital matchmaker between providers and customers of intermodal transport in Europe – with a current focus on road and rail as modes of transport – modility aims to become a central access point for intermodal transport and make it easier for companies to switch to more climate-friendly transportation.
 Operators can use the portal to market their transport capacities, while freight forwarders can easily find them, as in a search engine, and directly book them online if needed.

 modility was validated under everyday conditions in a nine-month pilot phase funded by the German Federal Ministry for Digital and Transport (BMDV) and lasting until August 2021.
 In addition to the expansion of the European network and the further needs-based development of the portal, the main focus was on establishing the solution as an everyday operational tool for dispatchers and actively facilitating the first transports.
-As a gateway to the world of rail freight transport, modility will continue to generate tangible by helping users to find suitable transport partners and providing support in communication and processing.
+As a gateway to the world of rail freight transport, modility will continue to generate tangible added value by helping users to find suitable transport partners and providing support in communication and processing.

 PortSkill 4.0